Storming of the Bastille: Political

-Political Propaganda
+Political propaganda

-The storming of the Bastille on July 14, 1789, has been portrayed as a defining revolutionary act symbolizing the overthrow of tyranny.
+The storming of the Bastille has been portrayed as a defining revolutionary act symbolizing the overthrow of tyranny.
 In reality, the prison held only seven inmates at the time, and by 1789 it had little military significance.

 The Bastille's role as a state prison had diminished by the late 18th century.
 Under Louis XVI, it housed a small number of prisoners, including common criminals and individuals detained by royal authority.
 The day of the storming, the prison contained only seven inmates: four forgers, two mentally ill men, and a count imprisoned at his family's request.
 Nonetheless, the event became a powerful symbol of the French Revolution.

 Revolutionaries used the storming of the Bastille as propaganda to rally public support against the monarchy.
 They portrayed the fortress as a symbol of arbitrary royal power and oppression, emphasizing its supposed horrors.
 Pamphlets, newspapers, and political cartoons depicted the Bastille as a site of tyranny, turning its fall into a narrative of popular triumph and inspiring widespread revolutionary fervor.